mpv-android/mpv-android/buildscripts/README.md

 ```

 Run `buildall.sh` with `--clean` to clean the build directories before building.
-Additionally `--clang` is supported to switch to Clang for compilation.

 Building for just 32-bit ARM (which is the default) is fine generally.
 However if you want to make use of AArch64 or are targeting Intel x86 devices,